siavava/portfolio/content/profile/brief/index.md

 with particular interests in [deep learning][dl], [category theory][category-theory], [functional programming][functional-prg], and [design][design].

-As of July 2024, I will be joining [Meta][meta] as a software engineer, working with the [Instagram][instagram] team to create new experiences for its global user base.
+As of July 2024, I will be joining [Meta][meta] as a software engineer working with the [Instagram][instagram] team to create new experiences for its global user base.